 "Being Scotland’s University for Sporting Excellence is beneficial to postgraduate students in a variety of different ways.
 Due to this status, we hold close links with government officials, who visit campus to discuss and shape government policy within sport.
 Our students are therefore at the forefront of pivotal, industry-changing decisions and are taught by academics who make valuable contributions to cross-party working groups.'

-Psychology of Sport students also have the opportunity to mentor our ‘Winning Students’ athletes and experience the psychological intricacies of high-performance sport firsthand.
+Psychology of Sport students have the opportunity to engage with the University’s Sports Development Service, helping student-athletes to develop their performance in competition.
 At Stirling, we attract some of the top researchers from across the globe and our sports facilities are second to none."

 "The health and wellbeing of our population is a growing concern.
-Individuals who have made poor health choices – alongside a sector-wide skills shortage and an ageing population – are now putting major strain on our national healthcare service.
-Through advanced teaching in public health, health visiting, and gerontology and ageing, our focus is on developing highly skilled health professionals who have the knowledge and experience to make a difference to society.'
+An ageing population, changing patterns of ill-health and a sectorwide skills shortage are putting a major strain on our national healthcare service.
+Through advanced teaching in public health, health visiting, and gerontology and ageing, our focus is on developing highly skilled health professionals who have the knowledge and experience to make a difference to society.

-"We are committed to the employability of our graduates.
-All sport students must undertake a work placement during their studies and will amass a considerable amount of time in industry putting their theory into practice.
-We also offer all of our degrees part-time, which allows our health students in particular to continue in employment and take learnings straight from the lecture theatre into a real-world setting."
+"We are committed to the employability of our graduates and we have close links with industry across both health and sport sectors.
+We also offer all of our degrees part-time - with a number entirely online - which allows our students to continue in employment and take learnings straight from the lecture theatre into a real-world setting."